dtao/PhilosopherDeveloper/source/posts/common-mistakes-in-tech-interviews.markdown

 There are probably more than three common mistakes, of course; but I'm choosing to focus on three because [them's the rules][2].
 Here they are:

-1. We often think of the interview as a **filtering** process.
-I believe we should think of it as a **matchmaking** process.
+1. We often focus on candidates' **weaknesses** without meaning to, by giving them challenges and noting when they fail.
+I believe we should focus on identifying their **strengths**.
-2. We always look for the **same skills** in every candidate.
+2. We generally look for the **same skills** in every candidate.
 I believe we should look for **unique skills** in every candidate.
-3. We tend to establish an **asymmetrical** dynamic with candidates.
-I believe we should strive to treat candidates as **equals**.
+3. We tend to view candidates as **applicants**.
+I believe we should view them as **potential teammates**.

-# Filtering versus matchmaking
+# Strengths, not weaknesses

-So first, the filtering mentality.
-This is our instinct: when there are many choices available to us, we seek to filter them down so that we can focus on a manageable set of options to make a decision.
-Think of picking a restaurant for dinner.
-It would be overwhelming to consider every restaurant in a city like Austin one at a time, so you narrow the field of choices right away with some broad criteria such as what types of cuisine you want.
+Spotting weaknesses makes sense, purely for practical reasons, at the top of a filter.
+When supply greatly outweighs demand, as is often the case with tech jobs,

 Eventually, though, you need to stop eliminating options and actually start thinking about which restaurants sound *really good* to you.
 Similarly, assuming